gliu2k/SAP-Datasphere/Admin/Admin.md

 [Data Provisioning Agent(SDI)](https://community.sap.com/t5/technology-blogs-by-members/sap-datasphere-sap-data-provisioning-agent-upgrade/ba-p/13569884) and [SAP Cloud Connector](https://community.sap.com/t5/technology-blogs-by-sap/sap-datasphere-sap-cloud-connector-setup/ba-p/13550570) are needed in the setup of the connection from Datasphere to the on-premise systems.

 > [!IMPORTANT]
-> The **Replication Flow** is using SAP Cloud Connector and the **Remote Table** needs SDI/RDA.
+> The **Replication Flow** is using SAP Cloud Connector and the **Remote Table** needs SDI(SDA).
 This can be one of the factors make you decide on using **Remote Table** or **Local Table** to build your models(VIEWs).

 What is SDI?
-Simply put, it is an ETL tool to load data from external systems into HANA Database.
-Just like SAP Data Service(BODS), it has the adapters, like ABAP, ODBC to access to differnet source systems.
+Simply put, it is an ETL tool to access or load the data from external systems into HANA Database.
+It is like SAP Data Service(BODS), which is using the adapters, like ABAP, ODBC adpaters, to access to differnet source systems.

 ![alt text](/Admin/images/SDA.png)